-The ABSW is co-ordinating an award for ‘European Science Writer of the Year’ for the second year.
+The ABSW is co-ordinating an award for ‘European Science Writer of the Year’ for the third year.
 This initiative has been made possible by support from Janssen Research and Development.

 The award is intended to celebrate the work of a journalist or writer who promotes excellence and creativity in science journalism and writing.
 They will be recognised for entertaining and informing audiences, for inspiring new generations of journalists and writers, and for innovation in their main area of expertise.
 The award is, in these first few years, limited to those who primarily work with the written word, be it features, news, or blogs, but not books.
 Their work may appear in print, online or both.
 The ABSW may extend the award to broadcast journalists in the future, but in the first instance is limiting entries to the written word for ease of translation and to simplify judging.

 Each European science journalism/writing association has been asked to put forward their nomination for the Award (one nominee per association).
 It is entirely up to each association to determine the most appropriate way to select their nominee.
 The ABSW has decided to ask its members for their nominations with the ABSW’s Executive Board then selecting the winner to be put forward to the European Award.
 Entries from each national association will then be judged by the ABSW Awards Judging panel.

 The nominated writer must have been working in the country of the nominating national European association during the relevant competition year, 1 January 2016 – 31 December 2016.
 Supporting articles provided with the nomination must have all been first published during the competition year 1 January 2016 - 31 December 2016.